Denver Police Department: 2020

 In the midst of the George Floyd protests the department has come under increased scrutiny by elements of the community within the city.
 On July 5, 2020, the police department was placed under a federal injunction limiting their use of non-lethal projectiles and tear gas against protesters.
 Particular attention has been paid to the departments repeated failure to abide by its own "Use of Force" policy.

 The collective bargaining agreement (CBA) of the department was also up for vote by the city council, which was rejected on its first pass under pressure from protestors seeking to defund the department.

 2022

-On July 17, 2022, three uniformed police officers shot at a 21-year-old suspect, injuring six innocent bystanders who were standing in front of Larimer Beer Hall in the Lower Downtown neighborhood of Denver.
+On July 17, 2022, while pursuing an armed suspect on foot near a crowded area in front of Larimer Beer Hall in the Lower Downtown neighborhood of Denver, three Denver Police officers shot at the suspect, who was handling his firearm by the slide on the top of the gun, injuring him and six other people who were behind the suspect and were bystanders to the shooting.
 Officers involved were subsequently placed on administrative leave, pending a separate internal investigation.
 Denver District Attorney Beth McCann launched a probe.
+A jury found that the crowd was visible from the position of officer Brandon Ramos, who shot five of the injured victims, and that he was negligent in firing at the suspect from that position.
+Ramos later pleaded guilty to third degree assault and was sentenced to 18 months probation in January 2024.
+Ramos was also stripped of his peace officer certification, meaning that he can no longer work in law enforcement in Colorado.